Kannapolis-Bioinformatics/pathwrap/README.md

 ## Steps run by the pathwrap
 The steps run are as follows:

-#test

-With one function, it runs all the steps listed below.
+With one function, `pathwrap` it runs all the steps listed below.

 ## STEP 1 : Quality control